ihmc-scale/act-up-model/README.md

 First load into Lisp the source file `model-server.lisp`.
 Then define a function, `scale:run-model`.
 Note that `model-server.lisp` does need to be loaded first so that the symbol `scale:run-model` is available.

-The `scale:run-model` function should take three arguments:
+The `scale:run-model` function should take twoarguments:

 * `parameters`, a list structure described further below

 * ``raw-data`, a Lisp formatted version of what is provided under this tag by the reasoner; I don't really know what this is all about, so am doing no further formatting on this at present; we may choose to change this later

-* `generate-raw-data-p`, a generalized Boolean corresponding to the value provided under the similiar tag by the reasoner; again I don't understand this, but presume being just a Boolean it is unlikely to change.

 The value returned by `scale:run-model` will be converted to JSON and written back on the TCP stream to the reasoner.
 As the output format appears still to be in flux, for now it is recommended that `scale:run-model` simply return a string; we'll update this when things become clearer.